piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 Some typos corrections in languages files and readme files.
 Made new Japanese admin buttons.
 It was the last part not translated yet.
 Added furigana display under customers name in admin order details page.

+v1.1.6 - 14 Jan 2023
+Modified customer.php so that dob field is required or not depending on field length setting in admin like for customer side.
+Typo corrections in language file relative to dob field.
+Added filter in function zen_get_country_zones to display only Japanese name for Japan zones when in Japanese and English names otherwise.
+Updated categories and rates for Japanese Post Class jpparcel.php.
+Class is ready for new Japan Post modules (coming soon).
+Renamed all files and variable from jppercel... to jpparcel... which includes module file and language files.